danfuzz/samizdat/doc/samizdat-0/library-peg.md

 one found in any of the given strings, consuming it upon success.
 Each argument must be a string.
 The result of successful parsing is a character-as-token of the parsed character.

+This function exists primarily to aid in "by hand" parser implementation in *Samizdat Layer 0* (as opposed to using the higher layer syntax), as it is merely a convenient wrapper for a call to `pegMakeTokenSetComplement` (see which).

 This is equivalent to the syntactic form
 `{/ [! "string1" "string2" "etc."] /}`.